 We do not allow participants to wear or use GoPros or cameras in the cockpit.
 It is not possible to accurately assess the strength or durability of any individual camera harness or mount for appropriateness in a high G environment, and any camera that works loose is a potential missile that might cause injury or damage the cockpit.
 Camera harnesses are also potential snag points for emergency parachute deployment.

-12. Change of Flight Date / Late Shows
+12. Cancellations / Change of Flight Date / Late Shows

-If you wish to change your chosen flight date, you must give at least 14 days' notice.
+If you wish to cancel your flight and change your chosen flight date, you must give at least 14 days' notice.
 For changes made within 7 days of the scheduled date a rearrangement fee of £75 will be made for Top Gun flights and £25 for Aerobatic flights.
 As Top Gun flights consist of two participants in two separate aeroplanes, if one cancels at short notice we will still have to fly the other participant with your scheduled seat being empty.
 If you cancel a Top Gun flight with less than 48 hours' notice, and fail to provide an alternative participant, you will forfeit your voucher entirely.

 Please aim to arrive at least 30 minutes early.
 If you arrive late and we are unable to fit you into the schedule, you may forfeit your voucher entirely.

 To allow for unforeseen changes in personal circumstances, Flight Vouchers are fully transferable allowing the nomination of alternative participants.

 For vouchers purchased through an agency such as Buyagift or Virgin Experience Days the refund rate will be based on the rate paid by the agency to Ultimate High (ie less agency commission) and NOT on the agency price paid or our list prices.
 You should contact the agency directly if you wish to receive a refund from them or to exchange your flight for a different experience.